jundalisay/sp/content/en/research/berkeley/motus/section-21.md

 Even if the Peripatetics teach that nature is the principle of motion and rest, they nevertheless interpret the naturing nature to be God.

-They understand, of course, that all the bodies of this world system are moved by a most powerful mind according to a certain and constant reason.
+They understand that all the bodies of this world system are moved by a most powerful mind according to a certain and constant reason.

 33. Those who attribute a vital principle to bodies imagine something obscure and little in accord with things.

 For what else is it to be endowed with a vital principle than to live?
 Or what is it to live other than to move oneself, to stop, and to change one's state?

-But the most learned philosophers of this age posit as an indubitable principle that every body perseveres in its state, either of rest or of uniform motion in a straight line, unless it is compelled by some external force to change that state; on the contrary, in the soul we feel there is a faculty of changing both its own state and that of other things; this is properly called vital, and distinguishes the soul far from bodies.
+But the most learned philosophers of this age posit as an indubitable principle that every body perseveres in its state, either of rest or of uniform motion in a straight line, unless it is compelled by some external force to change that state;

+On the contrary, in the soul we feel there is a faculty of changing both its own state and that of other things; this is properly called vital, and distinguishes the soul far from bodies.